 On that day I continued the famous Sri Lankan train ride and got from Hatton to Haputale.
-The travel time was around 3 hours.
+The travel time is around 3 hours.
 The ticket fare for Hatton – Haputale ride is 140 LKR (3rd class without a reserved seat).
-I couldn’t wait to visit another places, Diyaluma Falls, Horton Plains and Lipton’s Seat.
+I couldn’t wait to visit another amazing places, which are Diyaluma Falls, Horton Plains and Lipton’s Seat.

 HOW TO GET TO DIYALUMA FALLS FROM HAPUTALE?

 By tuk tuk.
 A guide price for a tuk tuk ride (Haputale – Diyaluma Falls – Haputale ) is 4000 LKR.

 Next day I reached the World’s End!
 Horton Plains National Park stuns with a spectacular view at an escarpment that plunges 880 metres.
 But you need to be a bit lucky to enjoy this view.
 It’s recommended to get there before 9:00 am.
 Otherwise, the view may be obscured by mist.
 So it’s another early wake-up call.
 You should set off from Haputale at 5:00 am to make it happen.
 You may also be interested in climbing the second highest mountain in Sri Lanka, Kirigalpoththa Mountain Peak (2 388 metres).
 The hiking trail starts exactly in Horton Plains.
 What a shame that I didn’t have enough time to do this!